-STATEMENT BY CHIEF EXECUTIVE
+STATEMENT BY CHIEF EXECUTIVE For the year ended 31 December 2020

-I, April Chang, the Chief Executive primarily responsible for the financial management of Cigna Europe Insurance Co.
-S.A.- N.V. - Singapore Branch, state that, in my opinion, the accompanying statement of assets used in and liabilities arising out of operations in Singapore, statement of comprehensive income, statement of changes in head office account and statement of cash flows arising out of the Branch's operations in Singapore, together with the notes therein are properly drawn up in accordance with the provisions of the Singapore Companies Act, Chapter 50 and Singapore Financial Reporting Standards, so as to give a true and fair view of the financial position of the Branch's operations in Singapore as at 31 December 2019, and of the financial performance, changes in head office account and cash flows of the Branch's operations in Singapore for the year ended 31 December 2019.
+I, Raymond Ng, the Chief Executive primarily responsible for the financial management of Cigna Europe Insurance Co.
+S.A.- N.V. - Singapore Branch, state that, in my opinion, the accompanying statement of assets used in and liabilities arising out of operations in Singapore, statement of comprehensive income, statement of changes in head office account and statement of cash flows arising out of the Branch's operations in Singapore, together with the notes therein are properly drawn up in accordance with the provisions of the Singapore Companies Act, Chapter 50 and Singapore Financial Reporting Standards, so as to give a true and fair view of the financial position of the Branch's operations in Singapore as at 31 December 2020, and of the financial performance, changes in head office account and cash flows of the Branch's operations in Singapore for the year ended 31 December 2020.